 Many case when we’re presenting big data sets, we think that having plenty of text on the graphs can be a good thing because it helps explain the graph a little better.
 This is in fact a bad idea because it makes the graph look more jumbled and does not present well as people try to take in the visual nature of the data set that is being presented.
 More texts in graphs don’t look good.
-For your presentation, you need clear graphics with fewer texts and, for that, an experienced writer help me write my essay or help to write presentation texts.
+For your presentation, you need clear graphics with fewer texts and, for that, an experienced writer or help to write presentation texts.
 Here is an example of a presentation with plenty of data but too much text.

 This is something that must be well thought out.
 Line graphs, bar graphs, and pie graphs do matter depending on the context and the message you’re looking to portray to your audience.
 Line graphs are great for time based data presentations.
 Bars are great for groupings.
 Pies are perfect for percentages of things.
 Knowing which type of graph makes the most sense can help in presenting the data to your audience.